SprihaAnand/rebooked/README.md

 ## 🛠️ Techstack
 <p align="left"> <a href="https://developer.android.com" target="_blank" rel="noreferrer"> <img src="https://cdn.freebiesupply.com/logos/thumbs/2x/android-logo.png" alt="android" width="40" height="40"/> &nbsp <a href="https://firebase.google.com/" target="_blank" rel="noreferrer">  <img src="https://www.vectorlogo.zone/logos/firebase/firebase-icon.svg" alt="firebase" width="40" height="40"/> </a> &nbsp <a href="https://cloud.google.com" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/google_cloud/google_cloud-icon.svg" alt="gcp" width="40" height="40"/> </a> &nbsp <a href="https://kotlinlang.org/" target="_blank" rel="noreferrer"> <img src="https://cdn.freebiesupply.com/logos/large/2x/kotlin-1-logo-png-transparent.png" alt="gcp" width="40" height="40"/> </a> &nbsp <a href="https://cloud.google.com/compute" target="_blank" rel="noreferrer"> <img src="https://media.datacenterdynamics.com/media/images/Google_Compute_Engine_logo2.width-358.png" alt="gcp" width="40" height="40"/> </a> &nbsp <a href="https://en.wikipedia.org/wiki/XML" target="_blank" rel="noreferrer"> <img src="https://cdn.iconscout.com/icon/free/png-256/xml-file-2330558-1950399.png" alt="gcp" width="40" height="40"/> </a>
+## 🌟Features of our Application

+1. Book exchange: The platform would allow users to exchange books with other members of the community, promoting a sustainable approach to book consumption and reducing the cost of accessing books.

+2. Book buying and selling: Users would be able to buy and sell books at affordable prices through the platform, creating a marketplace for secondhand books that is accessible to everyone.

+3. Book donation: Users would also be able to donate books to the platform, which can be made available to students who may not have the resources to purchase books on their own.

+4. User profiles: The platform would allow users to create profiles and list the books they have available for exchange, buying, or selling.
+This would help to connect users with other members of the community who are interested in the same books.

+5. Search and filter: The platform would allow users to search for specific books or authors and filter results by genre, condition, and price.